Weather and climate

 Living in a changing climate

-Australians have learned to live with climate variability such as droughts and flooding rains, or hot and cold years, but our coping capacity is limited.
-We are vulnerable to extreme events, as shown by the economic, social and environmental costs of recent fires, floods, heatwaves, droughts and cyclones.
+Australians have learned to live with climate variability such as droughts and flooding rains, and hot and cold years, but our coping capacity is limited.
+We are vulnerable to extreme events, as shown by the economic, social and environmental costs of recent fires, floods, heatwaves, droughts and tropical cyclones.